- What are the risk factors for AUD?

 - Outpatient Treatment (OP)

-When seeking AUD, it’s important for a person to be assessed for any co-occurring disorders.
+When seeking AUD, a person needs to be assessed for any co-occurring disorders.
 Dual-diagnosis care ensures that both conditions are treated.

 If alcohol consumption has led to significant interpersonal consequences, you may be struggling with an alcohol-related disorder.
-If you are unsure as to whether inpatient treatment is the best option for you, simply give us a call and we will help you determine what treatment option would benefit your unique case the most.
+If you are unsure whether inpatient treatment is the best option for you, call us, and we will help you determine what treatment option would benefit your unique case the most.
 For more information on our program for alcohol addiction recovery in New Jersey, give us a call today.